Contractor dies a month after electrocution incident - Antigua Observer Newspaper

-The contractor who was electrocuted at a construction site in Buckleys on Thursday June 18th, died in an Atlanta hospital early this morning.
+The contractor who was electrocuted at a construction site in Buckleys on Thursday June 18th, died in an Atlanta hospital early yesterday morning.

-Family members confirmed to Observer media that Clairmont Carrington died shortly after 2 am today.
+Family members confirmed to Observer media that Clairmont Carrington, a mason and steel bender, died shortly after 2 am.

 The circumstances surrounding his death will be released following the conclusion of an autopsy a family member said.

-Carrington was rushed to the Mount St John’s Medical Centre (MSJMC) with severe burns to his body after he came into contact with a nearby electrical cord at a job site.
+On the day of the electrical incident, Carrington had been rushed to the Mount St John’s Medical Centre (MSJMC) with severe burns to his body

+He’d come into into contact with a nearby electrical cord at the Buckleys school job site.

 In late June, he was flown to a medical facility in Atlanta for further medical treatment and had already undergone two successful surgeries.